 Trigger execution of a set of Test Cases.

-Save a test case Profile that preserves a specific Test Case configuration so that you can re-run it at any time by loading the Profile Test Cases into the PTM, or by using the ptmcli.exe command line tool to execute the Test Cases.
+Save a test case Profile that preserves a specific Test Case configuration so that you can re-run it at any time by loading the Profile Test Cases into the PTM, or by using the PTMCli.exe command line tool to execute the Test Cases.

 Analyze the results of Test Case execution.